 401k or Other Retirement Plans

 What happens to your 401k after leaving a company depends on your plan.
 Review with your financial advisor or accountant how your specific retirement plan will be impacted by your unemployment.
-You might be able to afford to contribute the maximum amount to your retirement account prior to your last paycheck, a particularly good idea if your company offers a match.
-Note that the maximum amount an individual can contribute in 2020 is $19,500 for people under 50 years old and $26,000 for those 50 and older.
+You might be able to contribute the maximum amount to your retirement account before your last paycheck, a particularly good idea if your company offers a match.
+The maximum amount an individual can contribute in 2020 is $19,500 for people under 50 years old and $26,000 for those 50 and older.

-If you’ve been responsibly stashing a percentage of your salary towards your emergency fund, well-done!
-After evaluating all of your potential unemployment “income” sources, consider dipping into your emergency fund.
+Well done if you’ve been responsibly stashing a percentage of your salary toward your emergency fund!
+After evaluating your potential unemployment “income” sources, consider dipping into your emergency fund.
 While it might feel scary to utilize funds you’ve been saving for so long, remember that this is an emergency.
-Use these funds to make ends meet as you work on finding other employment, once you do, you can go back to contributing to your rainy day fund.
+Use these funds to make ends meet as you work on finding other employment.
+Once you do, you can contribute to your rainy day fund.

 Unemployed High Earners: It Will Be Ok!

 The fear of being laid off can be extremely nerve-wracking and emotionally challenging.
-As with all financial decisions, finding the right advice as well as developing a thoughtful long-term plan can make a big difference between scrambling financially and feeling secure amidst times of great uncertainty.
+As with all financial decisions, finding the right advice and developing a thoughtful long-term plan can make a big difference between scrambling financially and feeling secure amidst great uncertainty.
 You’re not alone during this difficult time.